 If you’ve every worked on producing a TV ad, you’ll know how expensive it is and how difficult it is to get a return on investment if things go south or you choose the wrong advertising company.
 The good news with digital marketing is that it’s relatively cheap.
 Social media platforms cost nothing to sign up on.
 Pay per click can be monitored and costs restricted to meet your budget.
 If you get involved with user generated content, you can create a load of free marketing across the world.

 You really do need to focus on what you are doing and select the right tools.
 For many business, a scatter gun approach is par for the course.
 They have a bit on social media, the odd email campaign, a video on YouTube and a couple of blogs to help SEO now and again.
 What they don’t have is a concrete and comprehensive strategy and that’s important in digital marketing.

-That’s also why you need to be a digital marketer if you want you business to be a success.
+That’s also why you need to be a digital marketer, or hire a digital marketer if you want your business to be a success.
 Of course, if you’re running your business and dealing with customers all the time, you may not have the energy or the inclination to develop those skills.

 It’s why this is one of the fasted growing professions around the world.
 If you are looking to find a digital marketing job head over to our dedicated jobs page or if you are looking to hire a digital marketer post a job today!